hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/3-api-keys.md

 ![Alt text](connect.png)

 You should get a prompt to enter in your API keys - you can use the following commands below to paste them into the Hummingbot terminal.
-Note that `CTRL + V` doesn't work and you'll get a `Pyperclip error` if you try to use it.
+Note that `CTRL + V` doesn't work and you'll get a `Pyperclip error` in the log panel if you try to use it.

   - <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>V</kbd>